aliNassef/hungry/README.md

 Dynamic Home Screen: Browse products by categories, search for items, and view a dynamic list of meals.

-Meal Customization: A detailed view for each meal where users can select toppings, side options, and adjust the spiciness level before adding to the cart.
+Meal Customization: A detailed view for each meal where users can select toppings, side options, and adjust the spiciness level.

 Shopping Cart: A fully reactive cart where users can view items, adjust quantities, and see the total price update in real-time.